What is the Fortnite Player count in 2022?

 The player base statistics available tend to only be updated when they have a large milestone to brag about.
 Epic isn’t in the business of publishing press releases full of bad news.
 So we have a much easier time seeing when the count peaked.
 A Fortnite player count graph would essentially be an ever-increasing upwards trend since Epic only release figures when they break a past record.

 The active Fortnite number of players first spiked with the Travis Scott concert sat 12.5 million concurrently active players.
 If you factor in stream viewers, the black hole event probably beat this.
 In terms of actual Fortnite player base, that Galaticus event was definitely the peak to date.
 15 million people were involved in that event, and that’s not counting the huge streaming viewers.
 Fortnite might well break this record again in the future, with the game increasingly holding more events.

 Fortnite Save the World Player Count

 The Battle Royale side of Fortnite isn’t the entire game, and we have a much better idea of players of the Save the World game.
 This side of the game was paid, so we can easily look at sale figures to see how many players Save the World has.
 Last time the game’s sales figures were announced publicly, it had sold over a million copies.
 Since the title has now ceased being updated, this is probably as high as it is going to get.

 Is the Fortnite Player Count Dropping?

 The player base of Fortnite might be dropping, but if it is then only steadily.
 Fortnite is a game that thrives on constant renewal.
 What comes with this is a fairly healthy cycle of players coming in and out.
-Fortnite has had Seasons with a significantly lower player count followed up by considerably more popular ones.
+Fortnite has had seasons with a significantly lower player count followed up by considerably more popular ones.